needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/plane-detection.md

 [!include[](../snippets/arf-docs-tip.md)]

-## Room setup
+## Space setup

-Plane detection on Meta Quest devices requires that you run [Room Setup](xref:meta-openxr-device-setup#room-setup) on your Meta Quest device before any planes can be detected.
+Plane detection on Meta Quest devices requires that you run [Space Setup](xref:meta-openxr-device-setup#space-setup) on your Meta Quest device before any planes can be detected.

 Unlike other AR platforms, Meta OpenXR does not dynamically discover planes at runtime.
-Instead, the Unity OpenXR: Meta queries the device's Room Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
+Instead, the Unity OpenXR: Meta queries the device's Space Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Couches, include planes, while others do not.

 > [!Important]
-> If Room Setup is not complete, AR Foundation cannot detect any planes.
-If your app requires planes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Room Setup.
+> If Space Setup is not complete, AR Foundation cannot detect any planes.
+If your app requires planes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Space Setup.

 ## Trackable ID

-Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) from the Meta OpenXR platform persists across multiple sessions in the same room setup.
+Unlike other AR platforms, the [trackableId](xref:UnityEngine.XR.ARFoundation.ARTrackable`2.trackableId) property of any [ARPlane](xref:UnityEngine.XR.ARFoundation.ARPlane) from the Meta OpenXR platform persists across multiple sessions in the same space setup.
 This allows you to, for instance, save the `trackableId` of a user's table to persist a virtual centerpiece on the table each time the user runs your app.

 ## Plane alignment